jph6366/datainlet/README.md

 <br>

-Dataisle is a priority-resilience, asset-centric open data platform that encourages heterogeneous chunks of resources and jobs to capture some understanding of the world.
+Dataisle is a priority-resilience, asset-centric open data platform that encourages heterogeneous chunks of resources and jobs to capture some understanding of land and water use for the USVI.

 ## 💡 Principles